Samsung Galaxy A80: Hardware

+Display

-The Samsung Galaxy A80 has a 6.7-inch full-HD+ (2400x1080 pixels) Super AMOLED "New Infinity Display" with a 20:9 aspect ratio; it is the first Samsung phone featuring the "New Infinity" technology.
-The phone is powered by the newly unveiled Snapdragon 730G SoC, an octa-core processor with two cores clocked at 2.2 GHz and six cores clocked at 1.7 GHz.
-It also comes with 8GB of RAM and 128GB of onboard storage.
-Its storage cannot be expanded via a micro SD card.
-The phone measures 165.2x76.5x9.3mm.
+The Galaxy A80 has a 6.7-inch full-HD+ (2400x1080 pixels) Super AMOLED "New Infinity Display" with a 20:9 aspect ratio.
+It is the first and only Samsung phone that doesn't use a notch or a punch-hole display.

+Battery

 The phone also comes with a 3700 mAh battery and 25W Super Fast Charging technology.

+Processor and Memory

+The phone is powered by the then-newly unveiled Snapdragon 730 SoC, an octa-core processor.
+It was available in only one configuration, featuring 8GB of RAM and 128GB of internal storage.
+It is the first among the Galaxy Ax0 lineup to not feature a microSD card slot.

 Camera

 The camera module in selfie mode.

 The Samsung Galaxy A80 is equipped with a triple-camera array consisting of a main 48-megapixel camera, flanked by an ultrawide 8-megapixel camera, and a ToF sensor.
 It also introduced a rotating camera; the back facing camera slides up and rotates forward automatically when put in selfie mode.